 Email personalization starts with collecting relevant contact details at the point of signup and continues through the email message you’re sending.
 And the overall user experience you give to your subscribers.

-Along with the required email field, ensure your signup form includes a first name field as well.
+Along with the required email field, ensure your signup form includes a first name field.
 This way, you can address subscribers automatically by their first name when sending an email campaign.

 Most email service providers have this feature, which is undoubtedly one of the basic email marketing features.